EXPECTED CUMULATIVE PROGRESS

 Units completed during summer at another institution can be applied towards ECP.
 Once transcripts have been received and evaluated by UCLA Admission then the units are added to the previous term (Spring).

-Note: Once you reach 105 units no further unit credit from a community college will apply.
+Note: Once you reach 105 lower division units no further unit credit from a community college will apply.

 How do ECP checks happen?